 - Click OK

 The name of the variable that we created (LevelToGoTo) needs to match the name of the property that we will be adding to the tile later in this guide.
+Note that if using a entity types XML, the property will automatically be added.

 Just like with the Monster entity, we need to create a list of Door entities in GameScreen: